European Factors to Watch-Equity futures fall

 ------------------------------------------------------------------------------

-> US STOCKS-Wall Street dips; Apple gain fails to offset rate worries
+> GLOBAL MARKETS-Asia edges up to 4-mth high after Wall St gains, dollar sags

-> Nikkei slides on yen worries as investors brace for U.S. data
+> US STOCKS-Wall Street plows higher as anxiety falls to 7-month low

 ADVISORY- Reuters plans to replace intra-day European and UK stock market